kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 ### 16.1.1 Platform Memory Models
 In a shared-memory multiprocessor architecture, each processor has its own cache that is periodically reconciled with main memory.
 Processor architectures provide varying degrees of cache coherence; some provide minimal guarantees that allow different processors to see different values for the same memory location at virtually any time.
 The operating system, compiler, and runtime (and sometimes, the program, too) must make up the difference between what the hardware provides and what thread safety requires.

-An architecture's memory model tells programs what guarantees they can expect from the memory system, and specifies the special instructions required (called memory barriers or fences) to get the additional memory coordination guarantees required when sharing data.
-In order to shield the Java developer from the differences between memory models across architectures, Java provides its own memory model, and the JVM deals with the differences between the JMM and the underlying platform's memory model by inserting memory barriers at the appropriate place.
+An architecture's memory model tells programs what guarantees they can expect from the memory system, and specifies the special instructions required (called memory barriers or fences) to get the additional memory coordination guarantees required when sharing data. **In order to shield the Java developer from the differences between memory models across architectures, Java provides its own memory model, and the JVM deals with the differences between the JMM and the underlying platform's memory model by inserting memory barriers at the appropriate place**.

 One convenient mental model for program execution is to imagine that there is a single order in which the operations happen in a program, regardless of what processor they execute on, and that each read of a variable will see the last write in the execution order to that variable by any processor.
 This happy, if unrealistic, model is called **sequential consistency.** Software developers often mistakenly assume sequential consistency, but no modern multiprocessor offers sequential consistency and the JMM does not either.